magentabusiness/magentabusiness.github.io/docs/getting-started-guides/helloworld.md

 ---
-layout: docwithnav
+layout: docwithnav-pe
 assignees:
 - ashvayka
-title: Getting Started with ThingsBoard
+title: Getting Started with IoT Hub
-description: Getting started with ThingsBoard open-source IoT platform and simulated IoT devices
+description: Getting started with IoT Hub open-source IoT platform and simulated IoT devices
 step1:
     0:
         image: /images/helloworld/hello-world-step-1-item-1.png
-        title: 'Login to your ThingsBoard instance and open the Devices page.'
+        title: 'Login to your IoT Hub instance and open the Devices page.'
     1:
         image: /images/helloworld/hello-world-step-1-item-2.png
         title: 'Click on the "+" icon in the top right corner of the table and then select "Add new device".'